rprtr258/tea/README.md

 in the real world you'll also need to perform I/O. To learn about that have a look at the [Command Tutorial][cmd].
 It's pretty simple.

-There are also several [Bubble Tea examples][examples] available and, of course, there are [Go Docs][docs].
+There are also several [Tea examples][examples] available and, of course, there are [Go Docs][docs].

 [cmd]: http://github.com/rprtr258/tea/tree/master/tutorials/commands/